sajjadislam523/sajjadislam523/readme.md

 ---

-### 🤣 Programming Quote:
+### 💬 Quote:

-> "Programming is like writing a book... except if you miss a single comma on page 126, the whole thing makes no sense."
+> "The only way to do great work is to love what you do." — Steve Jobs

 ---